How to Tell Your Story in PR “Sound Bites”

 To generate a sound bite, think like a reporter who wants to grab the reader’s attention.
 What is new, interesting or important to the reader?
 Take the most important point – as it relates to the reader – and answer the basic journalistic questions (who, what, when, where, why, how).
 As always, avoid using “hype” as you develop your sound bite.

-Here are a few sound bite examples:
+A few sound bite examples:

 Citrus Products today introduced its first organically grown juice products, pineapple, strawberry and cranberry.
 (14 words)